- Travel and Places»

 Call Davie Kirkley (864-646-6291) if you would be interested in sponsoring a tree or 225 daffodils.

-Over 14,000 Daffodil Bulbs have been plantedClick thumbnail to view full-size
+Over 14,000 Daffodil Bulbs were plantedClick thumbnail to view full-size

 Scarecrow for Pendleton's 225th Birthday!